maibennett/sta235/exampleSite/content/Syllabus/course_policies/_index.en.md

 In addition to the general UT policies regarding academic integrity that are described in the syllabus (and in the UT Course Catalogue), this course has a few other specific policies:

 -	You are encouraged to form study groups.
 Collaboration is key for learning!
-However, you are not allowed to copy directly from another student or let someone else copy from you (this includes copying between groups).
+However, you are not allowed to collaborate with other students or let someone else copy from you.

 -	These same rules apply to R code.
-You are encouraged to discuss potential problems, but you (your group) need to write your own R code.
-In any case where we suspect cheating, we will compare both R scripts and homework write-ups, and all students involved will receive an F in this course and be referred to the Dean’s office for further disciplinary proceedings (and further potential academic consequences).
+You are encouraged to discuss potential problems, but you need to write your own R code.
+In any case where we suspect cheating, we will compare both R scripts and homework write-ups, and all students involved will receive a penalty in this course and be referred to the Dean’s office for further disciplinary proceedings (and further potential academic consequences).

 -	To avoid any potential conflicts, please do not share your files with another student/group.
 This is also considered cheating and you will be subject to the same disciplinary actions stated above.